thoughtspot/tse-fundamentals/README.md

 ## Running the application

-This is a web applicaiton and will need to be deployed to a web server to run.
+This is a web application and will need to be deployed to a web server to run.
 If you want to test locally, you can use something simple like the [Python http.server](https://docs.python.org/3/library/http.server.html):  `python3 -m http.server <port>`.
 Simply run that command from the root folder (where `index.html` exists).